-(d) The next possibility is that of air ingress.
-If this has occurred, the air will act as an insulating blanket and reduce the heat transfer coefficient.
-Condenser temperature and pressure will rise to compensate, and condensate temperature will also go up - though not as much as expected.
-The effect of the partial pressure of air in the condenser will make it appear as if the condensate is subcooled in comparison to the higher turbine exhaust temperature.
-An additional giveaway to air ingress will be a marked increase in the dissolved oxygen concentration in the feedwater.
+d) The next possibility is that of air ingress.
+If this has occurred, the air will act as an insulating blanket and reduce the heat transfer in the condenser which will be seen by a lower CCW outlet temperature.
+This will occur even though the condenser pressure has risen.
+It is quite likely that the partial pressure of the steam will have fallen as well and this would reduce the temperature of the steam space in the condenser but the condensate temperature would be below that of the condenser exhaust temperature.
+The real giveaway is a marked jump in the dissolved oxygen level in the feedwater.

-- (e) Tube flooding is a possibility but does not happen very often.
+- e) Tube flooding is a possibility but does not happen very often.
 The giveaway for tube flooding is a significant drop in the condensate temperature leaving the hotwell.
-The subcooling has resulted from the condenser tubes being immersed in the condensate. - (f) Tube fouling that impedes the heat transfer, as opposed to tube blockage which restricts the CCW flow, is unlikely to happen suddenly.
+The subcooling has resulted from the condenser tubes being immersed in the condensate. - f) Tube fouling that impedes the heat transfer, as opposed to tube blockage which restricts the CCW flow, is unlikely to happen suddenly.
 This situation usually deteriorates with time.
 However, it is conceivable that an oil slick could be drawn in through the CCW system or some similar contamination could occur within the steam side of the condenser.